aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/dapp/README.md

-# NFT Gallery dApp Guide
+# NFT Gallery - dApp Guide

-**Important**: Make sure to deploy the backend components of the project before testing the dApp.
+**IMPORTANT**: Make sure to deploy the backend components of the project before testing the dApp.

-This is a single page application (SPA) build using ReactJS, NextJS and TailwindCSS.
+This folder contains the code for a decentralized application (dApp) which is a standard single page application (SPA) built using ReactJS, NextJS and TailwindCSS.

-The app connects to API Gateway to retrieve NFTs from Web3 providers such as Alchemy or Moralis.
+It's called a dApp because it connects to the Ethereum blockchain and allows direct interaction with it.
+In our example we will not interact with Ethereum directly but use Web3 providers APIs such as Alchemy or Moralis.
-It resolves IPFS and HTTP URIs to get NFT metadata files and assets and displays details about the NFTs on the screen.

 Any users can do a NFT collection lookup even anonymous users.
 All other operations requires the user to be authenticated.